programminghistorian/jekyll/lessons/extracting-keywords.md

     print matches
 ```

-If you are worried that you have your indentation wrong, scroll ahead to the bottom of the lesson and check the finished code.
+If you are worried that you have your indentation wrong, scroll ahead towards the bottom of the lesson and check the finished code.

 Take a look at your whole program.
 These lines follow immediately after the last section in which you removed the punctuation.
 So each time a word had its punctuation removed (if it had punctuation to remove in the first place) it was immediately checked to see if it was in the list of keywords in your gazetteer file.
 If it was a match, we check that we do not already have this word recorded in our 'storedMatches' variable.
 If we do, we skip ahead to the next word.
 If it is not already recorded, we append it to the 'storedMatches' list.
 This is keeping track of the matching words for us for each text.
 When we find a match, we also increase our 'matches' flag by 1.
 This lets us know how many matches we have found for that entry.